AppliedRecognition/Face-Template-Registry-Apple/README.md

 Extract a face template from the given face and image and register it under a given identifier.

+In case there is a similar face already registered under a different identifier the function will throw [`FaceTemplateRegistryError.similarFaceAlreadyRegisteredAs(String, any FaceTemplateProtocol)`](./Sources/FaceTemplateRegistry/Errors.swift).
+The second parameter of the error is the extracted face template and the third is the score against which the template compared to the user.
+It's then up to you to decide whether you wish to add the face template to your data set.

 ```swift
 Task {
     // Face recognition instance